thomasdeml/kinesis-cli-plugin/README.md

 ### Pip Install
    Execute the following command To install the Kinesis AWS CLI Plugin under Python site-packages:

+   `sudo pip install -U git+https://github.com/thomasdeml/kinesis-cli-plugin.git`

+   On a Mac you might have to install the plugin like this:

    `sudo pip install -U git+https://github.com/thomasdeml/kinesis-cli-plugin.git --ignore-installed six`

 ### Plugin Registration
    Execute the following command to install the plugin in your ~/.aws/config file

    `aws configure set plugins.kinesis kinesis_awscli_plugin`

+   This will add the plugin to the ~/.aws/config file.

 # Usage